Learn how wireless condition monitoring sensors can add both cost-effectiveness and reliability to your condition-based monitoring program

 So aside from the flexibility of being deployed to various machinery types, what other benefits can you expect for your organization by adopting a wireless sensor strategy?

-Data Collection Costs: By optimizing “reporting by walking around” via accurate, real-time data collection, your Ranger Pro Wireless system will save you labor costs, erroneous diagnoses, and unplanned production outages.
-The time savings are obvious, as you can get data instantly, but think too about the manpower savings, especially in larger organizations that have hundreds of machines, and where the personnel who are qualified to interpret the data aren’t always the same people who are qualified to collect the data.
+By optimizing “reporting by walking around” via accurate, real-time data collection, your Ranger Pro Wireless system will save you labor costs, erroneous diagnoses, and unplanned production outages.
+The time savings are obvious, as you can get data instantly, but think too about the manpower savings, especially in larger organizations that have hundreds of machines, and where personnel qualified to interpret the data aren’t always the same people who are qualified to collect the data.
 This benefit is particularly valuable where dangerous or hazardous environments are present.

 Our Ranger Pro wireless sensor complies with part 15 of the FCC Rules and similar EU RED, which mandates that operation must be subject to the following conditions: